 As a family, talk about what you like and dislike about Thanksgiving.
 Your kids may surprise you: some really enjoy annual traditions while others get bored with them.
 Get ideas for starting fun family traditions here.

 Discuss with your kids the importance of traditions and why certain customs are important to pass down through the generations.
 The trick, however, is to balance meaningful traditions and new activities.

 [Related: Read blogger Marie Williams’ take on the importance of family traditions here.]

-5. Model and teach your child how to be thankful.
+Show and teach your child how to be thankful for what others have done.
 Even if your kids think Thanksgiving is dumb, point out all the hard work someone put into cooking and creating traditions.

 Parent Further is a Search Institute resource for families.

 Did you enjoy this article?
 Consider subscribing to Building Faith and get every new post by email.
 It’s free and always will be.
 Subscribe to Building Faith.